 Countries which have signed the WTO GPA have already opened up their government procurement activities worth an estimated US$ 1.7 trillion annually to international competition.

 Yes, it’s another market about which you will need to learn the rules and personalities.
 But, no matter what you sell, trading with foreign governments is an option for you.
-There is no need to limit the size of your potential market.
+Don’t limit the size of your potential market!